-This guidance has been reviewed and adapted by Healthcare professionals across ABUHB with consent from the Hampshire development groups This document was arrived at after careful consideration of the evidence available including but not exclusively NICE, SIGN, EBM data and NHS evidence, as applicable.
+This document was arrived at after careful consideration of the evidence available including but not exclusively NICE, SIGN, EBM data and NHS evidence, as applicable.
 Healthcare professionals are expected to take it fully into account when exercising their clinical judgement.
 The guidance does not, however, override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient in consultation with the patient and / or carer.